JoinColony/colonyNetwork/docs/_Docs_Tasks.md

 |Skill tags |Any skills associated with the task.|

 ### Roles
 Every task has three roles associated with it which determine permissions for editing the task, submitting work, and ratings for performance.
-In the `colonyNetwork` contracts, the roles are represented as 8 bit numbers to keep permission logic simple.
+In the `colonyNetwork` contracts, the roles are represented as 8-bit numbers to keep permission logic simple.

 | Role [`role Id`]| Description |
 |------|------|